biowdl/TALON-WDL/docs/index.md

-    "Pipeline.organismName": "The name of the organism from which the samples originated.", "Pipeline.pipelineRunName": "A short name to distinguish a run.", "Pipeline.dockerImagesFile": "A file listing the used docker images.", "Pipeline.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA).", "Pipeline.sampleWorkflow.runTranscriptClean": "Set to true in order to run TranscriptClean, set to false in order to disable TranscriptClean."
+    "Pipeline.organismName": "The name of the organism from which the samples originated.", "Pipeline.pipelineRunName": "A short name to distinguish a run.", "Pipeline.dockerImagesFile": "A file listing the used docker images.", "Pipeline.runTranscriptClean": "Set to true in order to run TranscriptClean, set to false in order to disable TranscriptClean."
+    "Pipeline.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA)."
 }
 ```